vsajip/kscript/README.md

 URL-scripts are cached locally to speed up processing, and `kscript --clear-cache` can be used to wipe the cache if needed.

+See this [blogpost](http://holgerbrandl.github.io/kotlin/2016/12/02/mini_programs_with_kotlin.html) for a more extensive overview about URL support in `kscript`.

 References
 ============